InfekmaUni/University-Puzzle-App/README.md

 # University-Puzzle-App
 [2016/2017] [Semester 1] Mobile Devices and Applications project

-Developed and supported i API 16/24 without google.
+Developed and supported in API 16/24 without google.

-Tile Puzzle Game
+(uses a network connection to the university resources and therefore might cause issue in future if this is taken down)

-Users have the ability to play a tile puzzle game where they attempt to find pairs of identical cards until all have been discovered.
+# Tile Puzzle Game

-(uses a network connection to the university sharepoint and therefore might cause issue sin future if this is taken down)
+Users engage in a puzzle game where they have to match all the pair of cards in order to succesfully complete it!

 # Main Menu
 ![Main Menu](https://raw.githubusercontent.com/InfekmaUni/University-Puzzle-App/master/Main%20Menu.png)